 Who hasn’t heard of Odysseus?
 Or Ulysses, as he is also known by his Roman name.
 He’s the hero of Homer’s epic poem “The Odyssey”.
 According to that poem, Odysseus was the king of the island of Ithaca, a small Greek island in the Ionian Sea.
-Having fought in the Trojan war, Odysseus tried to return home to Ithaca after a 10 year-long journey.
+After fighting in the Trojan war, Odysseus tried to return home to Ithaca.
+It took him 10 long years to complete the journey…

 When sailing around the Ionian islands, Ithaca was one of my stopovers.
 The whole island is drenched in Odysseus’ spirit with cafés, bars and hotels named after him and archaeologists trying to match the place names of “the Odyssey” with places of nowadays Ithaca.
 I am on a mission to step into his footsteps!

 It has never been proven that Odysseus truly existed, but a good place to start on your own Odysseus hunt is the inland village of Stavros, half an hour walk from the little harbour of Frikes.
 It stands at an altitude of 110m above the sea and offers great views over Polis Bay and the nearby and more popular island of Kefalonia.
-On the main square there is a bust of the man himself surrounded by a couple of maps, one showing the journey of Odysseus around the Mediterranean and another one trying to identify places on the island mentioned by Homer.
+On the main square there is a bust of Odysseus himself surrounded by a couple of maps, one showing the journey of Odysseus around the Mediterranean and another one trying to identify places on the island mentioned by Homer.
 An interesting start!

 Walking up Pelikata hill I pass the archaeological site of what is supposed to be Odysseus’ palace.
 The site was only discovered in 2010 and some archeologists actually believe the palace to be somewhere further south… Due to a lack of funding, the excavations regularly come to a halt.
-There isn’t an awful lot to see and you have to use a lot of imagination, but the peacefulness and views make it a nice place for a mythical stroll.
+There isn’t a great deal to see and you have to use a lot of imagination, but the peacefulness and views make it a nice place for a mythical stroll.